-Use your indyPL Library Card to check out books at any of our locations, or check out e-books and e-audiobooks from home right to your device.
-Need help?
-Call or ask a Library staff member at any of our locations or text a librarian at 317 333-6877.
+Use your indyPL Library Card to check out books about Thanksgiving at any of our locations, or check out e-books and e-audiobooks from home right to your device.
+If you have never used Axis 360 or OverDrive before, you can learn how to use them for both e-books and audiobooks.

 Need help?
 Ask a Library staff member at any of our locations or call, text, or email Ask-a-Librarian.
 The Tinker Station helpline at (317) 275-4500 is also available.
 It is staffed by device experts who can answer questions about how to read, watch and listen on a PC, tablet or phone.

 Enjoy this song together about being thankful from Raffi.
 Thanks for the sun in the sky...thanks for the clouds so high!

 Find some crayons or makers to color a picture, practice writing the letters, or see if you can follow your way through a maze without getting stuck.

 Take a walk and read a story as you go!
 We invite you to visit StoryWalk® in Ruckle Street Park at 3025 Ruckle Street.
 Stroll through the park and read a book displayed in mounted frames.
 Or Skip.
 Or gallop!

 Favorite picture books Thanksgiving celebrations from turkey dinner to the gratitude of what it is to celebrate "plenty" - whether it is food or time with family.
 Laugh outloud at some silly stories starring picture book favorites like Arthur, Bad Kitty, Amelia Bedelia, Pete the Cat, and more - even vampires celebrate Fangsgiving!